Conditional logic allows you to show or hide specific fields based on user responses to multi-choice questions.

 In the form editor, click on the logic tab for the multi-choice question.Add conditions:

-Create the conditions based on the user’s answers:For And logic, ensure that multiple conditions are required to show a field.
+Create the conditions based on the user’s answers:For "And" logic, ensure that multiple conditions are required to show a field.

-For Or logic, set individual conditions for each option to show the corresponding field.
+For "Or" logic, set individual conditions for each option to show the corresponding field.

 Test the logic: